Dacomis/c_exp/README.md

 ### TODO:

-- on node click get tx;
+- on node click get ingress tx;
-- update to TS;
+- finish update to TS;
 - tooltip on the right;
 - i18n on buttons and text (Mandarin)